hashicorp/vagrant/website/docs/source/v2/virtualbox/boxes.html.md

 $ sudo sh /media/cdrom/VBoxLinuxAdditions.run
 ```

-If the commands succeeds, then the guest additions are now installed!
+If the command succeeds, then the guest additions are now installed!

 #### To install via the command line: